Widen the gap with competitors and increase employee engagement with data-based decisions throughout.

 - Continually evaluate the types of data you are choosing to track and ensure that it is still of value to your business.
 Always be looking for new types of data that could prove to be beneficial.

 Data sharing and collaboration among team members is an essential component of building a data-first culture.
 When people share insights and collaborate, it gives them the opportunity to leverage their collective intelligence to make better and more informed decisions.
 Here are a few examples of ways your team can collaborate around data:

 - Profitability and pricing strategy data can be compared and centralized to create best practices.

 - Sharing data about current processes and systems, collaboration around process improvement, and discussions about how people are using their time, are culture boosters that will increase productivity and performance through collaborative problem solving.

 - Holding end-of-project analysis meetings, as well as monthly and tri-annual cross-team meeting that are centered around data sharing, gives insights into the group’s strengths and opportunities for improvement, and creates space for a data-first culture within the enterprise.

-Collaboration around data is important for all teams, but it especially lends itself well to building a successful hybrid culture.
+Collaboration around data is important for all teams, but it especially lends itself well to building a successful hybrid culture and data-driven organization.
 The diverse areas of knowledge between teams allows for problem-solving and decision-making as a group while keeping teams accountable to and aware of each other, even if they are physically far apart.